 2 – Calcium.
 One head of romaine has 206 milligrams (mg) of calcium (about 21% RDA).
 Blend it with calcium rich fruits like papaya and oranges and you’ll get more calcium than a glass of milk!

 3 – Omega-3s.
 One head of romaine lettuce contains 44% RDA of Omega-3 essential fats.
-Forget the tainted fish oils, reach for some leafy greens instead!
+Surprised?
+It’s not just nuts, seeds, and fish that have omega-3s!

 4 – More Vitamin A Than An Carrot.
 One head of romaine contains 182% RDA of vitamin A (as beta-carotene) while a large carrot contains only 40%.

 5 – Iron.
-One head of romaine contains 6mg of iron, which ads a significant source of iron to the diets of vegetarians and vegans.
+One head of romaine contains 6 milligrams of iron, which ads a significant source of iron to the diets of vegetarians and vegans.

 6 – Romaine Lettuce is Rich in B-vitamins: Thiamine (B1) – 38% RDA, Riboflavin (B2) – 32% RDA, Niacin (B3) – 12% RDA, Pantothenic Acid (B5) – 18%, Pyridoxine (B6) – 36 %, Folate (B9) – 213%!